 Taut and suspenseful, THE BURNINGS is the second in a crime series set in contemporary Jakarta and featuring Inspektur Ruud Pujasumarta

-When Australian Jillian Parker's scorched remains are discovered in her burnt-out car Ruud Pujasumarta and his team are brought in to investigate what appears at first to be a routine homicide.
-But when Canadian citizen Anita Dalloway's charred body is found a few days later Ruud finds a banner unfurled by the corpse's feet.
+When a woman's scorched remains are discovered in her burnt-out car, Ruud Pujasumarta and his team are brought in to investigate what appears to be a routine homicide.
+But when another woman's charred body is found a few days later, Ruud also finds a banner unfurled by the corpse's feet.
 A verse from the Quran is scribbled across it, calling for unbelievers to be burned.
-The killer is targeting Christians.
-And the team's suspicions are confirmed when a third body, that of English backpacker Emily Grealish, turns up with the same M.O.
+Suspicions that the team have a religiously-motivated serial killer on their hands seem to be confirmed when a third body turns up with the same MO.

 But who is responsible?
-Is it the senior Australian diplomat who was obsessed by the first victim?
-The Imam who preaches Sharia law?
-The military general taking backhanders and living a life of luxury in Jakarta?
-Or the local drug dealer with a score to settle?
-But Ruud is suspicious that the killer may be someone much closer to home, someone Ruud has trusted for many years.
-What unravels is a terrifying chain of events for Ruud.
-And what he discovers puts his and those around him lives in danger.
+Is it the Australian diplomat who was obsessed with the first victim?
+The imam who preaches Sharia law?
+Or the military general taking backhanders and living a life of luxury in Jakarta?
+Despite the many possible suspects, Ruud is suspicious that the killer may actually be someone much closer to home, someone he has trusted for many years.
+What unravels next is a terrifying chain of events . . .
+And what Ruud discovers puts his life, and the lives of those around him, in danger.

 Julian Lees' lush use of language conjures up the extravagant and the seedy sides of life in modern Jakarta and transports the reader to its steamy slums and palaces, ratcheting up the tension through myriad false trails, keeping the reader enthralled right up until the denouement - Crime Fiction Fix on The Bone Ritual